CSV Files Import and data processing

 The second process iterates through all READY Invoices in the Staging Area.

-It is important to note that the process does not care when/how an Invoice entered the Statging Area.
+It is important to note that the process does not care when/how an Invoice entered the Staging Area.
 This allows us to use a service portal which enables us to manage rejected or errored Invoices.
 If the service team corrects an Invoice it will automatically get the READY state and it will be picked up in the next run.

 Once a READY Invoices has been loaded into the target system, it gets the COMPLETED state.
 In case of any error, for example, the target system "complained" about an unknown customer, the Invoice gets the ERROR status' with a note about the "unknown customer" so that clearing can resolve that issue.